How to settle credit card debt

 If a settlement seems to be the best choice for you, here is information on possible next steps.

-1. Understanding Your Options
+1. Understanding your options

 It may be helpful to meet with a credit counselor to think through your finances and calculate your payment options.
 You can get a list of government approved credit counselors by calling 800-388-2227 (National Foundation for Credit Counseling) or visiting this list of counseling services from the U.S. Department of Justice.

-Working directly with your credit card company: Managing your own settlement can save you money by avoiding fees associated with other services and ensures that you're involved and aware of every step in the process.
+Working directly with your credit card company: Managing your own settlement can save you money by avoiding debt settlement fees associated with other services and ensures that you're involved and aware of every step in the process.
 The CFPB also provides recommendations for negotiating a debt on your own.
 “Consider all of your options, including working with a nonprofit credit counselor, and negotiating directly with the creditor or debt collector yourself.” - Consumer Financial Protection Bureau

 Debt Settlement Resources: You might have heard advertisements for debt settlement companies claiming to negotiate a settlement with credit card companies on your behalf.
 While these companies can help you with your debt settlement, there may be other associated costs.